 I have no tolerance for people who don’t embrace reality and if a fit 50-year-old woman is only going to write to hot 45-year-old guys who claim to want 35-year-old women, she’s most definitely wasting her time.

-To put a final point on it, online dating isn’t the best arbiter for your attractiveness number.
+To put a final point on it, online dating isn’t the best arbiter for how physically attractive you are.
 Everyone becomes choosier online because we’re comparing you to other, younger, taller, richer, smarter people in a way that we don’t in real life.

-In real life, your physical attractiveness number is completely affected by your personality.
+In real life, your physical attractiveness number is completely affected by your personality traits.

-Overweight women, women with large noses, women who are older – name your physical bugaboo – all become sexier when attached to a bright, vibrant, positive, engaging personality.
+Overweight women, women with large noses, women who are older — all become sexier when attached to a bright, vibrant, positive, engaging personality.
 Which is why the photo test is, at best, limited.

-Still, if you’re only holding out for men who have no interest in you, you’re probably overestimating yourself and should take it down a peg.
-Same exact advice applies to all men, so please, no angry comments, okay? ☺
+Still, if you’re only holding out for attractive people who have no interest in you, you’re probably overestimating yourself and should take it down a peg.
+Same exact advice applies to all men, so please, no angry comments, okay?